No, Frank was not drag racing. Frequent passing lanes and wide pull-outs have been convenient.

 At dinner last night, we also met a second/third generation family who’s twin girls just graduated from high school.
 Dad worked in the mining business but the population here is dwindling fast.
 We learned that the schools have now been combined to include pre-school thru high school with a total enrollment of approximately 80 students.
 Mom was a school trustee and told us there were 8 students in the graduating class.
 Surprisingly, the local communities raised $40,000 for a graduation trip to Germany, Italy, and Switzerland over spring break.
 They didn’t spend all the money so with the left-over $9,000 they are planning a heck of a graduation seafood dinner!

 While the Church’s Alaska Camping book called Hyder “funky” with its graveled streets, we thought it was depressing.
-Even though we arrived after June 1, most of the businesses, including the Visitor’s Center, were closed and many of the houses were in disrepair.We did stop in town for a grocery store ice cream and a stroll pass some of the local businesses.
-The Kings did find a “local” to like.
+Even though we arrived after June 1, most of the businesses, including the Visitor’s Center, were closed and many of the houses were in disrepair.FISH CREEK

 SALMON GLACIER & GEOCACHING